The 15 best places for afternoon tea service in Los Angeles - Los Angeles Times

 Teahouse $$$

 The Langham Huntington is a winning choice for a fancy tea party.
-Held in the Lobby Lounge, which is set just a little ways back from the actual lobby and bookended with views of the Horseshoe Garden and the rest of the grounds, floor-to-ceiling windows make this a light and airy space for a formal occasion.
+Head to the Lobby Lounge, which is set just a little ways back from the actual lobby and bookended with views of the Horseshoe Garden and the rest of the grounds; floor-to-ceiling windows make this a light and airy space for a formal occasion.
 Cherry almond scones and strawberry lychee macarons are standouts on the spring menu at this traditional British tea service ($75 per person), with signature three-tiered trays for savory sandwiches, a host of sweets and tea taken in delicate floral china.

 Read All Read Less